The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained diapers…

 Congrats!
 You’re almost set.
 Just remember to wash all baby items at least once a week and have one load ready every day.

-That includes ALL organic baby clothes from different brands and different fabrics.
+That includes ALL baby clothes from different brands and different fabrics.

 Babies go through many wardrobe changes in a day ― it’ll make you tear out your hair in frustration!